bin3xish477/Red-C-C/README.md

 ### Starting the Handler
-You can create a symbolic link that will work like a command by running the following ln [PATH to ss.py] /bin/redcc
+You can create a symbolic link that will work like a command by running the following:

+ln [PATH to ss.py] /bin/redcc

 For example:
 ```
 ln ~/Red-C-C/scripts/net/ss.py /bin/redcc